 6. Gemini 9A

-Gemini 9A was a 1966 manned space flight of NASA’s Gemini program.
-On February 28, 1966, Elliot M. See and Charles A. Bassett II, the original prime crew of Gemini 9A were flying from Texas to inspect the Gemini 9 spacecraft at the McDonnell Aircraft plant in St. Louis, Missouri.
+Gemini 9A was a manned space flight of NASA’s Gemini program.
+On February 28, 1966, Elliot See and Charles Bassett II, the original crew of Gemini 9A were arriving from Texas to do a final check on their spacecraft at the McDonnell Aircraft plant in St. Louis, Missouri.
 That day, the weather conditions at the Lambert airfield was poor and deteriorating.
 Flying near that area was extremely difficult.
-In a desperate attempt to land their aircraft, pilot Elliot See came dangerously close to one of the assembly buildings, where another two spacecraft were being constructed, causing the aircraft to crash, killing himself and Bassett instantly.
-The mission was flown June 3–6, 1966 by backup command pilot Thomas P. Stafford and pilot Eugene Cernan.
+In a desperate attempt to land their aircraft, pilot Elliot See came dangerously close to one of the assembly hangers and finally crashed into the building.
+Both astronauts died instantly.

 5. Gas poisoning on board

 Image credit: Space

-July 17, 1975 marked down a special day in world history, when a US Apollo spacecraft and a Russian Soyuz spacecraft docked in a display of international space faring goodwill.
+In one of the most celebrated space events, astronauts from the United States and Soviet Union docked their respective spacecrafts in display of International goodwill.
 The mission ceremoniously marked the end of the Space Race that had begun in 1957.
-The Mission was considered a great success, as both sides exchanged pleasantries and were offered tours of each other’s craft.
-It all went according to plan until Apollo began its journey towards home.
+The Mission was considered a great success, as both the crew exchanged pleasantries and were offered tours of each other’s craft.
+Things were going just as planned until the American crew started their journey towards home.

 Upon reentry and splashdown of the Apollo craft, the crew was accidentally exposed to toxic nitrogen tetroxide fumes, caused by a malfunction in the reaction control system (RCS) oxidizer.
-Fighting to maintain consciousness in the toxic mist, one of the astronaut Tom Stafford got oxygen masks for his crew, one of whom had already passed out.
-All of them were rescued and were admitted in hospital.
+Struggling to remain conscious in heavy toxic environment, one of the crew member, astronaut Tom Stafford was able to gain access to oxygen masks, which ultimately saved their lives.

 4. The X-15 catastrophe